steverozen/mSigHdp/README.md

 The goal of mSigHdp is mutational signature discovery using hierarchical Dirichlet process (HDP) mixture models. mSigHdp is only supported on Linux systems.

+This package uses https://github.com/steverozen/hdpx for the hierarchical Dirichlet process implementation.
+Most users will use the function RunHdpxParallel.

 ## Installation